DeyshoniqueS/IoT-Ecosystems-Building/README.md

-- 👋 Hi, I’m @DeyshoniqueS
+e- 👋 Hi, I’m @DeyshoniqueS
-- 👀 I’m interested in creating cool and informative content.
+- 👀 I’m interested AI Engineering, Cybersecurity, Machine Learning, and creating cool and informative content.
-- 🌱 I’m currently learning about different sectors in the cybersecurity domain.
+- 🌱 I’m currently learning about AI Engineering, Neuromorphic Computing, and Machine Learning.
 - 💞️ I’m looking to collaborate on coding/programming projects.
 - 📫 How to reach me ...